-By accepting a Direct Graduate PLUS loan on my award I consent to the U.S. Department of Education and its agents obtaining a report of my credit record and using the information from that report in determining whether to make a Direct PLUS Loan to me.
-I understand that I will be notified in writing of the results of the credit check with respect to my loan application.
+- By accepting a Direct Graduate PLUS loan on my award, you consent to the U.S. Department of Education and its agents obtaining a report of my credit record and using the information from that report in determining whether to make a Direct PLUS Loan to me.
+You understand that you will be notified in writing of the results of the credit check with respect to your loan application.

 Stafford Loans are estimated and may be adjusted due to changes in enrollment status.
 A maximum loan origination fee of 3% may be deducted from the loan proceeds by the lender prior to disbursement of the loan to the student's account.
 Generally, aid is disbursed at the start of the academic term.
 The total amount of loan accepted will be divided into equal amounts each term.
 For example, if you reduce your loans to $10,000, $10,000 will be divided by the number of terms you enroll (Fall, Spring, and/or Summer).

 For any given academic term, adjustments will be made to financial aid awards if the student enrolls in fewer units, resulting in a change in tuition charges for that term.

 Satisfactory Academic Progress (SAP)